 to evaluate their current practices, expand their views on student learning and assessment, and develop their capacity to apply research-based best practices in their educational settings.
 Faculty prepare graduate students to identify and analyze educational issues and provide leadership for innovative solutions within their work settings.
 Finally, candidates develop best practices in the courses they take and become proficient in using action research to address critical questions from their own practice.

 The Master of Education Degree (M.Ed.)
 Program is a fully online degree program for practicing teachers and other education professionals.
-The online Masters of Education Degree engages learners to reflect deeply upon their teaching practice to improve student learning and address critical issues in today's schools.
-This program prepares educators to meet the needs of "21st Century" learners.
+The online Master of Education Degree engages learners to reflect deeply upon their teaching practice to improve student learning and address critical issues in today's schools.
+This program prepares educators to meet the needs of "21st-century" learners.
 Program participants will acquire new strategies on how to use data and research to impact and inform their practice.

 The program is offered 100% online, which allows education professionals to maintain their current employment status while enhancing their knowledge and skills.
 The program can be completed in two years including summers.